jquery-backstretch/jquery-backstretch/README.md

 ### fade

 This is the speed at which the image will fade in.
-Integers in milliseconds are accepted, as well as standard jQuery speed strings (slow, normal, fast). (type=Integer or String, default='fast')
+Integers in milliseconds are accepted, as well as standard jQuery speed strings (slow, normal, fast). (type=Integer or String, default=0)

 ### duration